PhD Handbook

 Areas of Specialization or Emphasis

-Students may develop a specialization or an emphasis in particular research methods and topics for inquiry that are relevant to the field’s professional mission and values.
+Particularly through the IP and dissertation process, students will develop an area of specialization or emphasis in particular research methods and topics for inquiry that are relevant to the field’s professional mission and values.
 We are especially interested in supporting work that challenges and extends conventional thinking and knowledge and that aligns with our stated mission and guiding principles.

 Application, Admission and Candidacy

 A student seeking admission to the PhD program submits an application to Graduate Studies following the instructions provided online via the School of Social Welfare’s PhD Apply webpage.
 The PhD Program Admissions Committee, which meets soon after the January application deadline, is comprised of the faculty members of the PhD Program Committee.
-Upon admission, the student is known as an aspirant for the PhD degree and remains so designated until their successful completion of the Oral Comprehensive Examination.
-After passing that Oral Comprehensive Exam, the student is designated as a candidate for the PhD degree.
+Upon admission, the student is known as an aspirant for the PhD degree and remains so designated until their successful completion of the Comprehensive Oral Exam.
+After passing that Comprehensive Oral Exam, the student is designated as a candidate for the PhD degree.

 The Schedule for Admission to the PhD Program